dbilanoski/cheat-sheets/windows/shortcuts-with-poweshell.md

 ```

 ### Specific Examples
-How to configure target paths and arguments when accessing different objects.
+How to configure target paths and arguments when accessing different target types.

 ```powershell
 # Targeting a file